apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/simulate_a_failure/failure_simulation_and_automatic_recovery.md

    ***How the automatic recovery works***

    After the leader pod is deleted, the ApeCloud MySQL Paxos group elects a new leader.
-In this example, `xxx` is elected as the new leader.
+In this example, `mysql-cluster-mysql-2` is elected as the new leader.
 Kubeblocks detects that the leader has changed, and sends a notification to update the access link.
 The original exception node automatically rebuilds and recovers to the normal Paxos group state.
 It normally takes 30 seconds from exception to recovery.

 ### Single follower pod exception

 ***Steps:***

 1. Run the command below to view the ApeCloud MySQL Paxos group information and view the follower pod name in `Topology`.
-In this example, the follower pods are xxx and xxx.
+In this example, the follower pods are mysql-cluster-mysql-0 and mysql-cluster-mysql-2.
    ```
    kbcli cluster describe mysql-cluster
    ```
    ![describe_cluster](../../image/describe_cluster.png)
-2. Delete the follower pod xxx.
+2. Delete the follower pod mysql-cluster-mysql-0.
    ```
    kubectl delete pod mysql-cluster-mysql-0
    ```